 Other roles started to trickle in and Henry jumped at the chance to star in Woody Allen's Whatever Works (2009).
 He then landed the role of Theseus in Immortals (2010) and also appeared in the thriller The Cold Light of Day (2012) alongside Sigourney Weaver and Bruce Willis.

 In 2011 it was announced that Henry won the role of Superman in the highly-anticipated Man of Steel, directed by Zack Snyder.
 When the film opened in 2013, it earned over $100,000 during its opening weekend.

 He then starred in The Man from U.N.C.L.E.
 (2015) alongside Armie Hammer.
-Most recently, he starred as Superman in Batman v Superman: Dawn of Justice (2016) alongside Ben Affleck.
+Most recently, he reprised his role as Clark Kent/Superman in Batman v Superman: Dawn of Justice (2016) and in Justice League (2017).